10 Tips to Increase Mental Toughness

 #2.
 Have a Short Memory

-The number one job of a quarterback is not to pass the ball – it is to protect the ball.
+The number one job of a quarterback is not to pass the ball – it is to “protect” the ball.
 So what happens when a quarterback fumbles the ball in a big time game like the Super Bowl and the opposing team goes up by 6 points?
-A great quarterback that has made a mistake needs to have a short memory.
-Meaning they need to learn from the mistake and forget the past and move on.
+A great quarterback that has made a mistake will not put his shoulders down or argue with teammates.
+They will go to the bench and understand the mistake they made.
+They must have a short memory and then forget the recent failure.
 A great quarterback like Peyton Manning or Tom Brady will not dwell on the past mistake or let it shadow them.
 They move on.
 You must do the same.
 Learn to let go and move on quickly so that you can achieve your goal.

 Everyone has a ritual.
 We get up in the morning on the same side of the bed and brush our teeth.
 We get a cup of coffee and read the news on our Ipad (or newspaper).
 We go to the gym and workout and then go to work.
 We all have a ritual.
 Some rituals are good – some are bad.
 Top championship athletes also have rituals.
 Michael Jordan goes to the basketball court every day and shoots 1000 free throws.
 Tiger Woods putts for hours and hits 1000’s of golf balls.
 Herschel Walker does 1000 pushups every morning.
 They all have a ritual that has conditioning them to be tougher than the average athlete.
-Yes; there is athleticism involved in shooting 1000 free throws but Michael’s mind has made him perform this task daily to condition himself for future success.
+Yes; there is athleticism involved in shooting 1000 free throws but Michael Jordan intentionally stepped out onto the practice court to perform this task daily – which conditioned him for future success.

 Currently, I compete in the Masters division of CrossFit competitions.
 It may be one of the hardest things I have ever done.
 At my age I could go sit on the couch on a Saturday and know one would give me crap.
 But I want to progress and become a better athlete and warrior.